Michael L. Littman

-Michael Lederman Littman (born August 30, 1966) is a computer scientist.
-He works mainly in reinforcement learning, but has done work in machine learning, game theory, computer networking, partially observable Markov decision process solving, computer solving of analogy problems and other areas.
+Michael Lederman Littman (born August 30, 1966) is a computer scientist, researcher, educator, and author.
+His research interests focus on reinforcement learning.
 He is currently a University Professor of Computer Science at Brown University, where he has taught since 2012.
+As of July 2025, he is also the university’s inaugural Associate Provost for Artificial Intelligence.

 Career

 Before graduate school, Littman worked with Thomas Landauer at Bellcore and was granted a patent for one of the earliest systems for cross-language information retrieval.
 Littman received his Ph.D. in computer science from Brown University in 1996.
 From 1996 to 1999, he was a professor at Duke University.
 During his time at Duke, he worked on an automated crossword solver PROVERB, which won an Outstanding Paper Award in 1999 from AAAI and competed in the American Crossword Puzzle Tournament.
 From 2000 to 2002, he worked at AT&T. From 2002 to 2012, he was a professor at Rutgers University; he chaired the department from 2009-12.
 In Summer 2012 he returned to Brown University as a full professor.
-He has also taught at Georgia Institute of Technology, where he is listed as an adjunct professor.
+He has also taught at Georgia Institute of Technology, where he was listed as an adjunct professor.
+Littman served as the Division Director for Information and Intelligent Systems (the AI division) at the National Science Foundation from 2022-2025.
+After serving a term, he returned to Brown University as their first Associate Provost for Artificial Intelligence where he coordinates the intersection of AI with research, teaching, operations, policy, and communication at the university level.

+Research

+Littman's research interests are varied but have focused mostly on reinforcement learning and related fields, particularly, in machine learning more generally, game theory, computer networking, partially observable Markov decision process solving, computer solving of analogy problems and other areas.
+He is also interested in computing education more broadly and has authored a book on programming for everyone.

+Leadership and Service

+Littman has chaired the panel for The One Hundred‑Year Study on Artificial Intelligence (AI100) 2021 Report and will chair the standing committee for the 2026 report.
+During his time at the National Science Foundation, he co-led the development of the 2023 National Strategic Artificial Intelligence Research and Development Strategic Plan.